foundweekends/giter8/README.markdown

 directory names also participate in template expansion, e.g.

     src/main/g8/src/main/scala/$classname$.scala

+The `package` field, if defined, is assumed to be the package name of the user's source.
+A directory named `$package$` expands out to package directory structure.
+For example, `net.databinder` becomes `net/databinder`.

+The `verbatim` field, if defined, is assumed to be the space delimited list of file patterns such as `*.html *.js`.
+Files matching `verbatim` pattern are excluded from string template processing.

 If you enter sbt's interactive mode in the base directory of a template project, the action "g8-test" will apply the template in the